Chemical cartridge: Reuse

-If the cartridge contains a lot of the sorbent and if the concentration of contaminants is low; or if the cartridge was used for a short duration of time, after completion of its use, it still has a lot of unsaturated sorbent (which can capture gases).
-This may allow using such cartridges again.
+If the cartridge contains a lot of the sorbent and the concentration of contaminants is low, or the cartridge was used for a short time, the cartridge may be allowed to be used again.

 The molecules of an entrapped gases may de-absorb during storage of the cartridge.
 Due to the difference of concentrations inside the body of the cartridge (at the inlet concentration is greater; at the outlet for purified air concentration is lesser), these de-absorbed molecules migrate inside the cartridge to the outlet.
-The study of cartridges exposed to methyl bromide showed that this migration can impede the re-use of storage.
+The study of cartridges exposed to methyl bromide showed that this migration can impede the re-use of stored cartridges.
 Concentration of harmful substances in the purified air may exceed the PEL (even if clean air is pumped through the cartridge).
 To protect worker health, US law prohibits cartridge reuse when exposed to harmful substances that can migrate, even if the cartridge has much non-saturated sorbent after the first use.
 According to the standards, "volatile" substances (those able to migrate) are considered substances with a boiling point below 65 °C. But studies have shown that at the boiling point above 65 °C reuse of the cartridge may be unsafe.
 Therefore, the manufacturer must provide the buyer with all information required for safe cartridge use.
 So, if the period of continuous service life of the cartridge (calculated by the program - see above) exceeds eight hours (see tables 4 and 5), the legislation may limit their use to one shift.

-The paper provides a procedure for calculating the concentration of harmful substances in purified air at the start of cartridge reuse which allows one to determine exactly where they may be safely reused.
+A procedure exists for calculating the concentration of harmful substances in purified air at the start of cartridge reuse, which allows one to determine exactly where they may be safely reused.
 But these scientific results are not yet reflected in any standards or guidelines on respirator use.
-The author of the article, working in the US, did not even try to consider the use of gas cartridges more than twice.
-On the author's website, one can download a free computer program that allows one to calculate concentration of harmful substances immediately after the start of re-use of the cartridge (which allows one to determine if it is safe).